cooldarkdryplace/lowstock/README.md

          * [APIs access](#apis-access)
       * [Scaling](#scaling)

-## TL;DR

-You have an Etsy shop, and you do not want to miss when a listing goes out of stock?
-This Telegram bot will notify you when the product is sold out.

 ## How it works
 Lowstok listens to all Etsy Listing updates by polling live feeds endpoint.